ArchooD2/Py-yo-Py-yo/README.md

 # PuyoPuyo

 **PuyoPuyo** is a Python implementation of the popular falling-block puzzle game, Puyo Puyo.
-This repository includes various scripts to run, train, and explore AI-based strategies for the game.
+This repository includes various scripts to run, train, and will eventually explore AI-based strategies for the game.

 ## Table of Contents
 - [Features](#features)